LambdaGaming/Universal-Srcds-Launcher/README.md

 # Universal Source Dedicated Server Launcher
  This is a replacement launcher compatible with any GoldSrc, Source, or Source 2 dedicated server that allows you to launch your servers with additional options, without having to use a command line or manually type out parameters for a shortcut.
+The launcher supports Windows 7 and newer, and should also work on any Linux distro with the GNOME terminal and Mono installed, though only Linux Mint has been tested.

 ![](https://raw.githubusercontent.com/LambdaGaming/GMod-Server-Launcher-Console/master/reference.PNG)